 - 1 Click Tools ▶ Options ▶ Customization.

-- 2 In the left pane of the Customization dialog box, click Command Bars.
+- 2 In the left pane of the Options dialog box, click Command Bars.

+- 3 To change the button size on all toolbars, choose a size from the Global button size list box.

-- 3 Click a toolbar name in the list.
+- 4 Click a toolbar name in the list.

-- If you want to choose multiple toolbars, hold down Ctrl, and click the other toolbar names.

-- 4 Choose a size from the Button list box.
+- 5 Choose a button size from the Size list box in the Button properties area.

-- 5 From the Default button appearance list box, choose one of the following:
+- 6 From the Style list box in the Button properties area, choose one of the following:

-- Caption only

-- · Caption to right of image

 - Default

+- Image Only

+- Caption Only

+- Caption to Right of Image